mmohit37/ml-fundamentals-blog/_posts/2025-10-23-nasdaq-fcf.md

 In the next part of this series, we’ll go beyond the simple positive-vs-negative split.
 We’ll look at **quartiles, sector-neutral spreads, and “flip” events**.
 These are cases where companies move from negative to positive FCF (or vice versa) and to see whether those transitions carry stronger signals.

+If you have any questions or suggestions, please feel free to tell me at mohitmohanraj05@gmail.com.
+I'll see you all in the next post!

 [Next → Part 2 — Quartile & Sector-Neutral Analysis](2025-10-31-nasdaq-fcf-part2)